-The Group recorded lower Growers Scheme Costs mainly due to reduced sales of Grower Plots in 2015, in line with the Group's strategy to slow down sales of Grower Plots and focus on developing the Group's estate.
+The Group recorded lower Growers Scheme Costs as the Group is focusing on developing the Group's estate.
 Finance costs mainly relates to net yield expenses paid to Growers.

 Summarised operating results for the year under review are as follows: